 CSP uses drug testing to both monitor the offender's compliance with the releasing authority's requirement to abstain from drug use (which may also include alcohol use) and to assess the offender's level of need for substance abuse treatment.
-Due to the COVID-19 pandemic, CSP drug collection sites closed from March 25, 2020 - July 5, 2020 and limited drug testing resumed July - September 2020.
+Due to the COVID-19 pandemic, CSP drug collection sites closed on March 25, 2020 and resumed limited drug testing in July 2020.
+In FY 2021, CSP continued limited offender drug testing at two collection sites for the highest-risk offenders.